U.S. lender Hencorp Becstone settles charges of false Ex-Im Bank claims

-WASHINGTON (Reuters) - Miami-based lender Hencorp Becstone Capital L.C. has agreed to pay $3.8 million to settle allegations that it made false statements and claims to obtain loan guarantees from the Export-Import Bank, the company and the U.S. Department of Justice said on Thursday.
+WASHINGTON, March 12 (Reuters) - Miami-based lender Hencorp Becstone Capital L.C. has agreed to pay $3.8 million to settle allegations that it made false statements and claims to obtain loan guarantees from the Export-Import Bank, the U.S. Department of Justice said on Thursday.

 The DOJ said the government alleged a Peruvian-based former Hencorp business agent created false documents to obtain Ex-Im Bank guarantees for fake export transactions, then diverted the funds to himself, friends and associates.